JeffBrockStudio/socialwork/README.md

 8. Click the **Upload Theme** button.

-9. Drag and drop the UW WordPress Child Theme zip file to the file upload area and click the **Install Now** button.
+9. Drag and drop the UW School of Social Work zip file to the file upload area and click the **Install Now** button.

 10. Click the Activate link.